houchengbin/ABRW/README.md

 # ABRW: Attributed Biased Random Walks
 ABRW is an Attributed Network/Graph Embedding (ANE) method, which takes network structural information and node attribute information as the input, and generates unified low-dim node embeddings for each node in the network as the output.
 The node embeddings can be then fed into various different downstream tasks e.g. node classification and link prediction.
 The off-the-shelf Machine Learning techniques and distance/similarity metrics can be easily applied in the downstream tasks, since the resulting node embeddings are just some isolated low-dim data points in Euclidean space.

+by Chengbin HOU 2018 chengbin.hou10(AT)foxmail.com

-For more details, please have a look at our paper:
+#### For more details, please have a look at our paper https://arxiv.org/abs/1811.11728

-by Chengbin Hou 2018 chengbin.hou10(AT)foxmail.com
+And if you find ABRW or this framework is useful for your research, please consider citing our paper.

 ## Usages
 ### Install necessary packages